Elakkiya-U/Elakkiya-U/README.md

 ## Hi there!
-Welcome to my GitHub Profile!
+Welcome to my GitHub Journey!

 I'm Elakkiya, a passionate **Data Analyst** and Data Enthusiast who loves solving real-world problems with the power of data.